The Sherpa Suction System

-VAP is the most expensive and most deadly hospital-acquired infection (HAI) leading to 6 extra days in the ICU, a 10% associated mortality, and $40k in treatment costs.
-Aspiration is widely recognized as the primary etiology of VAP but current subglottic suction ETTs are expensive and require broad, non-selective upfront use.
+VAP is an expensive and deadly hospital-acquired infection (HAI) leading to increased intensive care and hospital length of stay, increased mortality risk and increased direct medical costs1.
+Aspiration is widely recognized as the primary etiology of VAP but current subglottic suction ETTs are expensive and require broad, non-selective upfront use2.

-The Sherpa Suction Guide enables above-the-cuff placement of a suction catheter allowing for removal of high-risk pooled secretions.
-It is the first device of its kind to reliably reduce aspiration and the subsequent risk of VAP cost effectively.
-Compared to the current premium endotracheal tubes with embedded suctioning, our suction guide can save a single hospital over $100,000 per year by allowing for selective use in only the patients that need it.
+The Sherpa Suction System enables above-the-cuff placement of a suction catheter allowing for removal of pooled secretions3.
+It is designed to help reduce aspiration and the subsequent risk of VAP cost effectively.
+Compared to subglottic suction ETTs our suction system may be able to reduce costs by allowing for selective use in only the patients that need it.

 The NEMO Gauge

-Location of the endotracheal tube in a ventilated patient's airway is critical to ensure appropriate oxygen delivery.
-Today, millions of portable chest xrays are taken in the ICU to confirm tube location leading to workflow inefficiencies, radiation exposure and ICU cost.
+Location of the endotracheal tube in a ventilated patient's airway is critical to ensure appropriate ventilation.
+Current standard of care is to confirm tube location by a chest x-ray.
+This can cause ICU workflow inefficiencies, additional patient radiation exposure and add to ICU cost.

 Kate Garrett, Co-Founder & CEO

 Kate is the co-founder and CEO of Ciel Medical.
 Prior to Ciel Medical Kate worked in strategic marketing at Acclarent, and in R&D at Pathway Medical Technologies.
 She has been directly involved in the development and commercial launch of six 510(k) products.
 Kate has a mechanical engineering degree from Olin College and graduated from the Stanford Biodesign Fellowship for medtech innovation.